Ski resorts with natural terrain and fun freeriding | Tips for playing with the terrain

 [Gunma] Marunuma Kogen

-Gondola: A paradise of banking, the size of a whole gondola ride
+Gondola: A paradise of curved banks the length of an entire gondola.

 The Gunma area has several ski resorts where you can enjoy the natural terrain, but Marunuma Kogen stands out among them.
 What makes it so is the course design that allows you to "play while flowing."
 There are various types of walls that make use of the rich natural terrain, and with a gondola-length structure, it's a "paradise for skiers."
 Combined with the snow quality that changes daily, the walls are always in different conditions, so it's fresh and you never get bored.
 You can also spin the gondola around, so you'll be engrossed in playing with the terrain all day long